Scaling medical imaging report generation with multimodal reinforcement learning: Discussion

 \paragraph{Universal across demographics} We further validate \ours across stratified demographic subgroups, confirming robust and equitable performance across gender, age, and race.
 This fairness evaluation is critical for real-world deployment, ensuring minimal bias and consistent report quality across patient populations.

 Overall, \ours represents a substantial advance in radiology report generation, unifying high performance across datasets, metrics, diagnostic levels, longitudinal setups, and demographic subgroups.
 Beyond surpassing prior systems, it embodies the principles of universality, generalizability, and clinical alignment, paving the way for reliable real-world deployment.
 In the longer term, augmenting this system with interactive, instruction-following capabilities and expanding to multimodal patient data (e.g., lab tests, prior imaging, and clinical notes) could further enhance its clinical utility.
+At the same time, we acknowledge the present study is limited to chest X-ray report generation.
+Extending the framework to additional imaging modalities and to richer evaluations of multimodal reasoning remains an important direction for future work.
 We anticipate that \ours will serve as both a strong benchmark for future research and a foundation for building reliable, assistive AI systems in radiology.